Jakir9/100daysOfCode/README.md

 and how this does not change the underlying html file.
 I had tasks where I had to change parts of the DOM using querySelector and innerText/ textContent/innerHtml

+## Day 10
 Tuesday 21st March

 I cemented my knowledge by practising more DOM manipulation and used EventListeners in java script.
 I used event listeners with buttons presses and mouse clicks and more on the website and called functions which changed the appearance of the page once it was activated.

+## Day 11
+Wednesday 22nd March

+## Day 12
+Thursday 23rd March

+## Day 13
+Monday 27th March

+Today I learnt about how UI/UX matter a lot when creating products for consumers.
+It is literally the difference between having a super succesful product and a product that will never be used.
+I also attempted 2 CSS-based games, where I learnt more about how to align-items, justify-content, wrap-text and more.
+I feel like i'm less knowledgable in CSS compared to JS, however the activities I completed today really helped me consolidate my knowledge of CSS.